Click here to download Instructions to Authors as a PDF file | Current version: v15, (9 Sep 2024)

 Disclosures

-• Presentation(s) or Awards at a meeting: Provide the name of the organization, place, and date.
+• Presentation(s) or awards at a meeting: Provide the name of the organization, place, and date.

 • Acknowledgment(s): Verify and confirm that everyone who contributed to this manuscript is either listed as an author or acknowledged as a contributor in the acknowledgment section, and that the title page details any professional writing assistance or others paid to provide manuscript support.

 • Source(s) of Support and Funding: Acknowledge all organizations that funded your research and provide grant numbers where appropriate.
 The statement should include specific grant numbers, Initials of authors who received each award, full names of commercial companies that funded the study or authors, initials of authors who received salary or other funding from commercial companies, URLs to sponsors’ websites.
+If the study was unfunded, please state: “The author(s) received no specific funding for this work."

-• Use of Artificial Intelligence (AI)- assisted Technologies: If you used artificial intelligence- assisted technology anywhere in your article, mention it on the First Page.
-Please note that artificial intelligence technologies cannot be used to change the content of images.
+• If you used artificial intelligence- assisted technology anywhere in your article, mention it on the First Page.

-• Conflict of Interest statement: Please disclose any financial and personal relationships with other people or organizations that could inappropriately influence (bias) your work.
+• Conflict of Interest Statement: Please disclose any financial and personal relationships with other people or organizations that could inappropriately influence (bias) your work.
+If no such conflict of interest exists; please state: “The authors declare no conflict of interest”.

 • Author Contributions Statement (CRedIT Statement): Authorship provides credit for a researcher’s contributions to a study and carries accountability.
 Check the Authorship section above.
 The individual contributions of authors to the manuscript should be specified in this section so readers can judge that the authorship criteria for each author have been met, and who is accountable for which section of the article.
 This list may be revised according to the research and article type.
-We encourage the use of Contributor Role Taxonomy (CRediT) for listing author contributions – for details check: https://casrai.org/credit/
+We encourage the use of Contributor Role Taxonomy (CRediT) for listing author contributions – for details check: https://casrai.org/credit/ Possible contributor roles that you may use are listed below.
+Multiple roles are possible and encouraged.
+Authors should be mentioned with their INITIALS, after each role.

 • Conceptualization – Ideas; formulation or evolution of overarching research goals and aims.